 - Show the human side of your brand – Pinterest is great for having fun…and showing your customers that you can have fun.
-Or that you are quirky and that you are not all about the bottom line.
-Today Show pins pictures of funny things there anchors do.
+Or that you are quirky and not all about the bottom line.
+The Today Show pins pictures of funny things their anchors do.
 How could this work for you?
-Imagine you are a start up with a small staff…you could create boards for all of your employees, make them contributors and then allow them to share stuff that lets their personality shine.
-Pinterest is great for relationship management, leveraging the hopes, dreams and desire…not only of your customers…but your employees as well.
+Imagine you are a start-up with a small staff.
+You could create boards for all of your employees, make them contributors and then allow them to share stuff that lets their personality shine.
+Pinterest is great for relationship management and for leveraging the hopes, dreams and desires…not only of your customers…but your employees as well.

-- Add watermarks to your images – It’s easy for images to get pulled and the original source to be forgotten on the web.
-Some of your content then could stop having the marketing impact you hoped to drive traffic back to your site.
-To keep that from happening add watermark to each image you post on Pinterest…or on your website.
+- Add watermarks to your images – It’s easy for images to get pulled and for the original source to be forgotten on the web.
+Some of your content then could stop having the marketing impact you hoped for to drive traffic back to your site.
+To keep that from happening, add a watermark to each image you post on Pinterest or on your website.
 The watermark could be your web address or simply the name of your brand if it is easily recognizable.

-- Raising awareness for non-profits – Among its efforts to alert people to endangered animals, The National Wildlife Federation also combines ideas for camping in your backyard and bringing attention and education to squirrels in their Squirrel Appreciation Day 1-21 board where they shared a new photo for 21 days.
-Another non-profit, Amnesty International USA, is raising awareness on issues like human trafficking and the death penalty from their boards.
-One board shares inspiring quotes, while another gives a recommend reading list.
-Naturally all traffic is directed back to the site for donations.
+- Raising awareness for non-profits – Among its efforts to alert people to endangered animals, The National Wildlife Federation also combines ideas for camping in your backyard and bringing attention and education to squirrels in their Squirrel Appreciation Day 1-21 board, where they shared a new photo for 21 days.
+Another non-profit, Amnesty International USA, is using its boards to raise awareness on issues like human trafficking and the death penalty.
+One board shares inspiring quotes, while another gives a recommended reading list.
+Naturally, all traffic is directed back to the site for donations.

-- Use Pinterest as research marketing tool – A great way to crawl inside the minds of your customers is to crawl through Pinterest looking at what your fans are pinning.
+- Use Pinterest as a research marketing tool – A great way to crawl inside the minds of your customers is to crawl through Pinterest, looking at what your fans are pinning.
 Remember, pinners are curating content that is important to them.
-A lot of the content revolves around major milestones in their lives…getting married, buying and decorating a home and having a baby…plus, things that inspire them.
+A lot of the content revolves around major milestones in their lives: getting married, buying and decorating a home and having a baby…plus, things that inspire them.

-Finally, don’t use Pinterest is you are not playing on measuring your results.
+Finally, don’t use Pinterest if you are not planning on measuring your results.
 In fact, it’s critical that you start paying attention to referrers if and when you launch your Pinterest account.
-Lay down a baseline of traffic you would like to see coming to your site, create benchmarks and then a deadline.
+Lay down a baseline of traffic you would like to see coming to your site, create benchmarks and establish a deadline.